uzoway/3-column-preview-card-component/README.md

 ### Continued development

 Moving on, animation is one part of css I have not mastered, so for my next couple of projects, I'm going to ensure I play around with animations.
-Just like they say, PRACTICE makes PERFECT.
+Just like the saying goes, PRACTICE makes PERFECT.

 ## Author